 What’s the difference between regular boots and tactical boots?

 Tactical boots are a type of footwear that is specially designed for intense activity and/or harsher environments.
-Typically worn by police, the armed forces, security personnel and emergency services, among others, tactical boots often sport an array of features that are not necessary to the design of average boots or shoes.
+Typically worn by police, the armed forces, security personnel, door supervisors and emergency services, among others, tactical boots often sport an array of features that are not necessary to the design of average boots or shoes.